Book Review: ETAS Newsletter – English Teachers Association Switzerland

 This is the same woman who put her foot in it at a PD session in front of the entire faculty.
 An author from another school was showcasing her just-published textbook.
 Ever supportive, Mary put up her hand and commented that she has been copying the entire book, lesson by lesson, for her class and that the students just love it!
 Graciously, the speaker thanked her for the edifying remarks and continued with her presentation.

 Thanks again Brian.
 Awesome game.
 It arrived yesterday and the class just loved it!

 Napoleon came up short.
 Hitler?
-Idi Amin?
-Donald Trump and even nastier despots were each deposed in turn.
+Debunked in a bunker!
+Idi Amin, Pol Pot, Donald Trump and even nastier despots were each deposed in turn.
 Amateurs all!
 Here at Speekeezy we’ll stop at nothing but total world domination.
 Mwa-Ha-Ha!
 [Maniacal laughter.]
 With Truth or Dare for English Language Learners, we’re taking over the world one country at a time.
 The map above shows an effective onslaught already, with deep incursions into every continent except Antarctica.
 Penguins, you’re next.
 ToD is lighting up classrooms, delighting students in 30 countries that we know about and probably a few that we don’t.
 Using ToD but your country is not depicted?
 Let us know and we’ll pin you to the map as well.

 Be sure to drop by the Speekeezy publisher’s booth for a demo of Truth or Dare for English Language Learners at the upcoming TESL Canada conference in Kamloops.
 This is the annual nation-wide conference for ESL teaching professionals.